 We combine more than 500 data sets, including content regarding tens of thousands of companies and securities from major markets all over the globe, into a single online platform of information and analytics.
 Clients have simultaneous access to content from more than 85 data suppliers and over 100 exchanges and news sources, which they can combine and utilize in nearly all of our applications.
 We are also fully integrated with Microsoft Office applications such as Excel, Word and PowerPoint.
 This integration allows our users to create extensive custom reports.
 Our revenues are derived from month-to-month subscriptions to services, databases and financial applications.
-Our investment management clients represent 80% of our total annual subscription value ("ASV"), while the remaining ASV is derived from investment banking clients.
+Our investment management clients represent 81% of our total annual subscription value ("ASV"), while the remaining ASV is derived from investment banking clients.

 Services may be paid for using commissions on securities transactions introduced and cleared on a fully disclosed basis through a designated clearing broker.
 Clients may also direct commissions to unrelated third party brokers and request that payment be transmitted to FactSet to pay for its services.
-Services paid in commissions represented 22% of total revenues during the three months ended February 28, 2009 and February 29, 2008.
+Services paid in commissions represented 22% of total revenues during the three months ended May 31, 2009 and 2008.

-Employee count at February 28, 2009 was 2,150, up 96 employees over the past three months and up 18% from a year ago.
-Excluding FactSet Fundamentals, the increase in employees was 58 or 3% since August 31, 2008.
-Approximately 35% of the Company's employees conduct sales and consulting services, another 30% are involved in product development, software and systems engineering and the remaining 35% of employees are involved with content collection or provide administrative support.
+Employee count at May 31, 2009 was 2,550, up 400 employees over the past three months and up 40% from a year ago and 32% since August 31, 2008.
+The increase in headcount is driven by the expansion of our proprietary content operation including the FactSet Fundamentals collection team.
+Approximately 30% of the Company's employees conduct sales and consulting services, another 30% are involved in product development, software and systems engineering and the remaining 40% of employees are involved with content collection or provide administrative support.